awsdocs/amazon-cloudwatch-user-guide/doc_source/servicelens_canaries_security.md

 Additionally, be sure to point your canaries only at websites and endpoints that you control\.

-## Secrets in canary code<a name="servicelens_canaries_secrets"></a>
+## Secrets and sensitive information in canary code<a name="servicelens_canaries_secrets"></a>

+If you pass your canary code directly into the canary using a zip file, the contents of the script can be seen in AWS CloudTrail logs\.

+If you have sensitive information or secrets \(such as access keys or database credentials\) in a canary script, we strongly recommend that you store the script as a versioned object in Amazon S3 and pass the Amazon S3 location into the canary, instead of passing the canary code by a zip file\.

-We recommend that you don't include secrets, such as access keys or database credentials, in your canary source code\.
+If you do use a zip file to pass the canary script, we strongly recommend that you don't include secrets or sensitive information in your canary source code\.
 For more information about how to use AWS Secrets Manager to help keep your secrets safe, see [What is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)\.

 ## Permissions considerations<a name="servicelens_canaries_security_results"></a>